Contact for File for a fault divorce

 If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
 Find your Probate and Family Court.

-To file by mail, complete the required forms listed in In Person and mail them along with the necessary fees to the appropriate court.
-If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
+To file by mail, complete the required forms listed above and mail them along with the necessary fees to the appropriate court.
+If you or your spouse lives in the county where you lived together, you should send the forms and fees to the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
 Find the address of your Probate and Family Court.

 Next steps for File for a fault divorce